-The basic idea of batch sending is to cache messages in memory and then send them in batches.
-In Message Queue for Apache Kafka, batch sending improves throughput but also increases latency.
-These two factors must be considered for production environments.
-When you build a producer, you must take the following two parameters into account:
+The basic idea of batch sending is to cache messages in the memory and then send them in batches.
+Message Queue for Apache Kafka improves the throughput by sending messages in batches.
+However, this also increases the latency.
+Therefore, we must weigh these two factors in production.
+When you build a producer, you must consider the following two parameters:

-Message Queue for Apache Kafka caches messages and then sends them in batches.
-However, if an excessive number of messages are cached, an out of memory (OOM) error may occur.
+Based on the design of batch sending in Message Queue for Apache Kafka , Message Queue for Apache Kafka caches messages and then sends them in batches.
+However, if excessive messages are cached, an out of memory (OOM) error may occur.

 buffer.memory: The default value is 32 MB, which can ensure sufficient performance for a single producer.
 However, if you enable multiple producers in the same Java Virtual Machine (JVM), an OOM error may occur because each producer may occupy 32 MB of the cache space.